Pyr-000/YetAnotherStableDiffusion/README.md

     - `"th2"`, `"th5"`, `"th7"`: (smoothly) switching from 1 to 0 at a threshold of respectively 25%, 50% and 75% of the overall steps.
     - `"ith2"`, `"ith5"`, `"ith7"`: (smoothly) switching from 0 to 1 at a threshold of respectively 25%, 50% and 75% of the overall steps.
 - `-gr`/`--guidance-rescale` sets the guidance rescale factor 'φ' to improve image exposure distribution and (potentially _significantly_ increase adherence to both the prompt and training data).
 Disable with a value of 0.
 The authors of [the paper that introduces this correction (arxiv:2305.08891)](https://arxiv.org/abs/2305.08891) (see `(4)` and `5.2`) empirically recommend values between 0.5 and 0.75.
+- `-fup`/ `--freeu-parameters` specifies FreeU parameters b1, b2, s1, s2 in-order.
+Disabled with a value of 0 (or 0 0 0 0) by default.
+Set -1 to automatically select the defaults recommended by the authors of this enhancement.
+See: [ChenyangSi/FreeU](https://github.com/ChenyangSi/FreeU)

 ### Device, Performace and Optimization settings
 - `--unet-full` will switch from using a half precision (fp16) UNET to using a full precision (fp32) UNET.
 This will increase memory usage significantly.